stockmq/stockmq-quik/README.md

 StockMQ is a high-performance RPC library that uses MsgPack and ZeroMQ designed to use with QUIK (ARQA Technologies) trading terminal.

-RPC uses Req-Rep pattern.
-Each request and response serialized with msgpack.

 ```
 Request  -> msgpack([method, args...])
 Response -> status, msgpack(payload)